TIME OUT NEW YORK

 The Fabulous Mae West and Other Wonderful Girls (Sepia)

-Sex and the City; they were voicing their pleas on jukeboxes in the sexually strait-jacketed pre-rock ‘50s.
+“I need it, how I need it!” begs April Stevens as her date stops the car on a deserted road.
+Georgia Carr is so distractingly horny she asks her doctor for reassurance.
+Ella Mae Morse demands around-the-clock servicing.
+None of these women appeared on Sex and the City; they were voicing their pleas on jukeboxes in the sexually strait-jacketed pre-rock ‘50s.
 Unlike Marilyn Monroe, Stevens and her fellow girl singers-next-door weren’t out for diamonds; they wanted the family jewels.
 How did they get away with airing such lust on major-label singles?

-The Fabulous Mae West, her 1954 LP.
+The British Sepia label has gathered a slew of them in this delightful party album, proof of what was percolating in an age when Lucy and Desi had to sleep in twin beds on TV.
+The star of this CD is the 61-year-old barricuda heard on The Fabulous Mae West, her 1954 LP.
 On it you’ll hear a proud size queen (“It’s a pleasure when it’s made to measure!”) who wanted it “with no strings attached.”
 In the hilarious “Havana for a Night” she purrs risqué commentary throughout a Latin lover’s serenade.
 “Time was hanging heavy on our hands,” he croons, prompting West to note in her smirking Brooklynese: “It did hang a little heavy!”
 That track alone is a reminder that West kicked down a door several generations before Carrie Bradshaw and her Sex and the City girlfriends, and did so with a lot less angst.
 As West purrs in apt conclusion: “Oh-lay!”